-5.1 Trees Subject to Statutory Controls: No attempt has been made to establish the existence of either Tree Preservation Orders (TPO) or Conservation Areas.
-The following is given as general advice.
+5.1 Trees Subject to Statutory Controls: No attempt has been made to establish the existence of any statutory controls; the following is given as guidance.

 Trees and hedgerows can be subject to statutory control and severe penalties can result from unauthorised works or damage.
 It is recommended that prior to commencement of any tree works the Local Planning Authority (LPA) are contacted.
 When proposing to do works to trees within a Conservation Area, with some exceptions, eg the implementation of works directly necessary to implement a full planning permission, six weeks written notice must be given to the LPA, this notice need not take any form other than a written specification of what is proposed and a plan illustrating the position of the tree(s).
 This notice is often referred to as a Section 211 Notice.
 Many LPA's prefer that their standard pro-forma is submitted to ensure the necessary detail is included in the notice; whilst such cannot be strictly required it can assist in a speedy outcome.